Available with Geostatistical Analyst license.

-Empirical Bayesian kriging 3D is a geostatistical interpolation method that uses Empirical Bayesian Kriging to interpolate 3D point data.
+Interpolates 3D points using Empirical Bayesian Kriging methodology.
 All points must have x-, y-, and z-coordinates and a measured value to be interpolated.
 The output is a 3D geostatistical layer that calculates and renders itself as a 2D transect at a given elevation.
-The elevation of the layer can be changed with the range slider, and the layer will update to show the interpolated predictions for the new elevation.
+The elevation of the layer can be changed using the range slider, and the layer will update to show the interpolated predictions for the new elevation.

 Fits a smooth surface that is defined by a mathematical function (a polynomial) to the input sample points.